Paisley Park Cover Final

 The Park

-Prince used to own a 188-acre parcel along Galpin Boulevard that his estate sold to Lennar.
+Prince used to own a 188-acre parcel along Galpin Boulevard, which his estate sold to Lennar.
 Lennar is developing 169 homes on the property.
-Prince once lived in a yellow three-story house on the property at 7141 Galpin Blvd.
+Prince once lived in a yellow three-story house at 7141 Galpin Blvd.
 The house has since been demolished, but a security gatehouse remains.
 Prince’s heirs requested that the development not be associated with the late megastar when selling the property.
 Yet, it’s called “The Park” – did everyone catch that?
-Then there are the street names… Paisley Path and Rogers Court, to name two.
-Clearly, there is some association going on.
+Then there are the street names… Paisley Path and Rogers Court are two examples.
+There is some association going on.
+A great place for die-hard fans to visit.

 A visit here is tricky, and I need to warn you!
 There are some miserable, angry residents.
-One lady threatened us for taking photographs and made a big to-do of it.
-Which, much like other famous places like Walt’s house from Breaking Bad -if you are going to live somewhere this famous, expect the tourists.
+One lady threatened us for taking photographs and made a big to-do, much like other famous places like Walt’s house from Breaking Bad.
+If you are going to live somewhere this famous, expect the tourists.

 I’ll also add this – how silly is it that “The Park” is not a gated community?